jbesomi/texthero/website/docs/getting-started.md

 Given a dataset with structured data, it's easy to have a quick understanding of the underline data.
 Oppositely, given a dataset composed of text-only, it's harder to have a quick undertanding of the data.
 Texthero help you there, providing utility functions to quickly **clean the text data**, **map it into a vector space** and gather from it **primary insights**.

-#### Pandas integration
+##### Pandas integration

 One of the main pillar of texthero is that is designed from the ground-up to work with **Pandas Dataframe** and **Series**.

-Most of texthero simply apply transformation to Pandas Series.
-As a rule of thumb, the first argument of texthero methods is either a Pandas Series or Pandas DataFrame.
+Most of texthero methods, simply apply transformation to Pandas Series.
+As a rule of thumb, the first argument and the return ouputs of almost all texthero methods are either a Pandas Series or a Pandas DataFrame.

-#### Pipeline
+##### Pipeline

 The first phase of almost any natural language processing is almost the same, independently to the specific task.

+Pandas introduced Pipe function starting from version 0.16.2.
+Pipe enables user-defined methods in method chains

 ## Installation and import

-Texthero is available on [pip](https://pypi.org/project/texthero/).
+Texthero is available on <a href="https://pypi.org/project/texthero/" target="\_blank">pip</a>.
 To install it open a terminal and execute

 ```bash
 pip install texthero